asusanyamshah/SQL_chess_website_design/DESIGN.md

 ## Optimizations

-In this section you should answer the following questions:

-* Which optimizations (e.g., indexes, views) did you create?
+* Which optimizations (e.g., indexes, views) are created?
 Why?

 I created a view called ```world_ranking``` which will display some information about the players ordered by rating.
 I created this because knowing who is at the top is useful information.